chromaxyz/reflex/README.md

 ## Known limitations

 - Multiple application entrypoints via their proxies.
+The proxy address stays consistent through module upgrades.
 - The `Dispatcher` and the internal `Proxy` contracts are not upgradable.
 - Storage in the `Dispatcher` is extendable but implementers must remain vigilant to not cause storage clashes by defining storage slots directly inside of `Modules`.
 - The first `50` storage slots are reserved allowing us to add new features over time.